ClimbTheWorld/ttn-gateway-scripts/README.md

 $ sudo cat motd >> /etc/motd
 will attach the file to the actual motd - message of the day - which is shown on login.
 It is holding every "alias" which is written in .bash_aliases

 ## installing teamviewer on headless raspberry pi/raspbian/jessie
+raspberry pi >=v2 armv7 needed - v1/imst's lora lite gw not possible
 1. download the package for "Debian, Ubuntu, Raspbian" arm at https://www.teamviewer.com/de/download/linux/
 2. sudo dpkg -i <teamviewer_dfjke.deb>
 3. sudo apt update